Akarçay

-Akarçay is a village in Birecik district of Şanlıurfa Province, Turkey.
+Akarçay is a neighbourhood of the municipality and district of Birecik, Şanlıurfa Province, Turkey.
+Its population is 611 (2022).
 It has a number of archaeological sites in the vicinity.

 Geography

 Akarçay is located by the Euphrates, along a seasonal stream that dries up in the summer.
 The Birecik Dam and Karkamış Dam are both located nearby.
 The prevailing climate is a semiarid Mediterranean climate with dry summers and most rainfall happening in winter.
 Botanically, Akarçay is located in a transitional zone between the Irano-Turanian Region and the Mediterranean Region, with the Irano-Turanian flora predominating.
 The plant cover is characteristic of steppe regions; members of the Asteraceae family.

 Some plants documented in Akarçay's immediate surroundings include the flowering plants Ixiolirion tataricum, Eminium rauwolffii, Scutellaria orientalis, Moluccella laevis, Verbascum kotschyi, Heliotropium bovei, Anagallis arvensis, Rhagadiolus hamosus, Hedypnois cretica, Catananche lutea, Centaurea iberica, Sedum caespitosum, and Potentilla reptans, Ranunculus asiaticus, Ranunculus damascenus, Ranunculus ficaria, Adonis flammea, Papaver syriacum, Papaver argemone, Fumaria officinalis, Thlaspi perfoliatum, Isatis lusitanicus, Descurainia sophia, Minuartia decipiens, Dianthus strictus, Silene chaetodonta, Gypsophila ruscifola, Gypsophila antari, and Chenopodium album.
 Also in the category of flowering plants are several wild legumes such as Trigonella mesopotamica (related to fenugreek), lens orientalis (a type of lentil, and Astragalus russellii.
 There are also various grasses such as Melica persica, Cynodon dactylon, and Hordeum marinum;